with Ari Badaines

 About the presenter:

 Ari Badaines obtained his Ph.D. in clinical psychology from the United States.
-In 1980 he was awarded a one-year Post-doctoral fellowship with the National Institute of Mental Health in Washington, DC where he completed his certification requirements to be a psychodramatist.
-In 1984, Ari qualified as a Trainer-Practitioner-Educator by the American Board of Examiners, the highest level of certification in psychodrama and group work.
-In the 1980's he undertook training in Gestalt Therapy and from 1985 to the present he has been a member of the faculty of various psychodrama and Gestalt therapy training institutes.
-He is a qualified trainer in group therapy and has been on the training faculty of several group therapy training institutes in the UK, Sydney and Melbourne.
-Ari has facilitated experiential/ therapy groups in over thirty countries and twice yearly he goes to the Northern Hemisphere to run trainings and experiential and training groups in the USA, UK, Europe, and Sydney each year.
+In 1980 he was awarded a one-year Post-doctoral fellowship with the National Institute of Mental Health in Washington, DC where he completed his certification requirements to be a psychodramatist; and in 1984, Ari qualified as a Trainer-Practitioner-Educator by the American Board of Examiners, the highest level of certification in psychodrama and group work.
+In the 1980's he undertook training in Gestalt Therapy and from 1985 to the present he has been a member of the faculty of various psychodrama and Gestalt therapy training institutes in the UK, Sydney and Melbourne.
+Ari has facilitated experiential/ therapy groups in over thirty countries and twice yearly he goes to the Northern Hemisphere to run experiential and training groups in the USA, UK, Europe, and Australia where he resides.
+Recently, he has been invited to submit workshop proposals for both the British and Australian Psychological Society and will run trainings in Singapore and India.BOOK NOW